You may be able to reduce the appearance of eyebags long-term with specific lifestyle changes.

 Protecting your skin against the sun’s rays can help with a number of dermatological issues, like:

 As a result, wearing sunscreen may also help with your under-eye bags and dark circles.

-The American Academy of Dermatology suggests that all people wear sunscreen.
-Broad-spectrum protection against UVA and UVB rays is important.
-So is choosing a formula that is SPF 30 or higher and water-resistant.
-Reapply as necessary or directed on the package instructions.
-Choose a daily face moisturizer that’s also SPF 30 or higher.
+The American Academy of Dermatology Association suggests that all people wear sunscreen.
+Broad-spectrum sunscreens offer protection against both UVA and UVB rays.
+The Association recommends choosing a formula that is SPF 30 or higher and water-resistant.
+Reapply as necessary or directed by the package instructions.

 You can also avoid the sun’s harmful rays by: